 Data Educators trains everyone with a passion for data.
 We focus on data analysis and what it tells us about ourselves.
 We can teach anyone to enjoy a career in data management, analytics, and statistics.
 Our educators teach the skills to make data-driven decisions.

 For the past 16 years, we have trained over 200 people in the area of analysis.
 During that time we discovered one thing.
 A degree is a poor substitute for experience.
 Someone from the ground floor will often grasp data better because they already know it – after all their activity created it.
 The ones with the laptop and a textbook have no advantage – despite the massive debt they took on to get the job.

 Data Educators is a natural step for us.
 We want to teach people to treat data as an exploration of humanity.
 Moreover, we want everyone to learn the skills needed.
 If they do it before they get a degree, they will never need a loan.

 Terry has always been a talented geek.
 At 21 Bell Canada recognized Terry as a skilled programmer.
 By the time he was 25, he had a reputation for data.
 When Terry was 31, he left for California.
 He became a key player on a large mortgage data team.
-At 33 he moved on to a major pharma data group and then to Universal Studios in Hollywood.
+At 33 he moved on to a significant pharma data group and then to Universal Studios in Hollywood.

 When the 2009 crash came, Terry returned to Canada to become an engineer.
-He graduated at the top of his class and returned to NBC Universal.
+In 2014 he graduated at the top of his class and returned to NBC Universal.

 David began his career in data as an analyst in 1999.
 He moved to database administration and enterprise data architect in banking at Washington Mutual.
 There David covered mortgages, insurance, HR, loans, deposits, marketing, and strategy.
 He trained analysts and engineers to see data for the stories it could tell.